 Management Resources and Compensation Committee Report

-The following report has been approved by the members of the Management Resources and Compensation Committee: James L. Goodfellow, Chairman, Iain C. Aitchison, Martha G. Billes, Pierre Boivin, John A.F.
-Furlong, Jonathan Lampe and Peter B. Saunders.
+The following report has been approved by the members of the Management Resources and Compensation Committee: James L. Goodfellow, Chairman, Pierre Boivin, John A.F.
+Furlong, Timothy Price and Anatol von Hahn.

-J.L.
 Goodfellow Chairman